Dee68/milestone_project2/README.md

 ### Milestone Project Two

-Dizzy Quiz challenge is a two level quiz challenge application,that can be extended for more levels Its sole aim is for entertainment and study.
+Dizzy Quiz challenge is a two level quiz challenge application,that can be extended for more levels.
+Its sole aim is for entertainment and study.

 ## Demo